ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: Analyzing Claim Flow in NLP

 For each claim $h$ we define its temporal position as \(\texttt{AgeRank(h)} = \frac{|\{h' \in \mathcal{H}: y(h')<y(h)\}|}{|\mathcal{H}|}\), where $y(h)$ is the publication year of the paper introducing $h$, and lower values correspond to earlier claims.
 Additionally, we measure \textit{claim influence} using the number of distinct subsequent papers that engage with a claim, normalized by its potential exposure time \(\texttt{NormInfluence(h)}=\frac{\#\text{distinct papers citing } h}{\#\text{papers published after } y(h)}\).
 This normalization controls for the fact that earlier claims have more opportunities to be cited than later ones.
 We analyze the association between \texttt{AgeRank(h)} and \texttt{NormInfluence(h)} using rank correlations.

-\paragraph{Results.} We observe a negative association between claim age and normalized downstream influence.
+\paragraph{Results.} We observe a negative association between temporal position and normalized downstream influence.
 Specifically, the Spearman rank correlation between AgeRank and NormInfluence is $\rho=-0.495$, indicating that earlier claims receive higher normalized engagement from subsequent papers compared to later claims.
 This effect persists after normalizing for exposure time, suggesting that the observed advantage of earlier claims is not solely due to having more opportunities to be cited.

 \paragraph{Discussion.} Results imply that claims introduced during periods of infrastructural or evaluative formation of NLP tend to exert long-lasting influence.
 For example, early claims associated with automatic evaluation metrics -- most notably BLEU -- rapidly shaped how machine translation progress was assessed and continued to structure downstream research long after their introduction~\citep{papineni-etal-2002-bleu}.